This chapter contains information on:

 Most of the statistics presented in this chapter have been previously released.
-Some of the figures on health and safety (Table 7.3 and Figure 7.1) have been revised since Forestry Statistics 2016.
+Some of the figures on health and safety (Table 7.3 and Figure 7.1) and on numbers of businesses (Table 7.4) have been revised since Forestry Statistics 2017.
 For further details on revisions, see the Employment section of the Sources chapter.

-A copy of all Employment & Businesses tables is available to download from the Tables for Download page.
+A copy of all Employment & Businesses tables is available to download as an Excel spreadsheet from www.forestresearch.gov.uk/tools-and-resources/statistics/data-downloads/.

 The main findings are:

-- The Annual Business Survey reported average employment1in 2015 of 17 thousand in forestry and 26 thousand in primary wood processing.
+- The Annual Business Survey reported average employment1 in 2016 of 17 thousand in forestry and 27 thousand in primary wood processing.

-- There was estimated to be a total of 7.8 thousand full time equivalent staff employed1by primary wood processors in the UK in 2016, a 4% increase from the total for 2015.
+- There was estimated to be a total of 7.8 thousand full time equivalent staff employed1 by primary wood processors in the UK in 2017, a 1% increase from the total for 2016.

 - Accident rates in forestry and wood products have tended to decline in recent years, but are still higher than the averages in agriculture and manufacturing respectively.